vicencfernandez/TidyBlog/content/about.md

 title: "About"
 ---

 This blog aims to offer simple and fast solutions in the development and running of business analytics with R and Rstudio.
-Therefore, all posts will have a maximum reading time of three minutes.
+Therefore, all posts will have a maximum reading time of five minutes.
 I hope you find it helpful!

 ## About me